In a mental health crisis? Call or text 988. Emergency: 911.

 Measured plan

-If treatment fits, we map the schedule, expected time course, what to watch for, and how progress will be tracked.
+If treatment fits, we map the schedule and how we will track progress.

 Evidence, cost, coverage